 Methadone vs Heroin

-Methadone is administered in a medical facility with a proper dosage and clean supplies.
-Methadone patients are then watched closely to ensure that their vitals are stable.
+Methadone is administered in a medical facility with proper dosage and clean supplies.
+Next, patients at the methadone clinic are then watched closely to ensure that their vitals are stable.
 Methadone is used to treat addiction while heroin is what causes the addiction.

 Heroin is taken at home without the supervision of a medical professional, and the tools and needles are often dirty.
 This can lead to a variety of other diseases including addiction.

 The withdrawal symptoms of heroin can be so intense and uncomfortable that it can easily cause an addict to relapse.
 However, this is where methadone comes into play.

 Methadone is used to ease the withdrawal symptoms so addicts can slowly ease themselves off of heroin as opposed to stopping cold turkey, which has poor results with heroin users.